Shilton Paul: Bhawanipore FC

 Shilton joined Calcutta Football League side Bhawanipore F.C. in September 2020.
+On 8 October, he captained the side on his debut and kept a cleansheet in a 2-0 win over FC Bengaluru United.

 Churchill Brothers

 After 14 seasons with Mohun Bagan, Paul joined Churchill Brothers in July 2020 for a one-year deal.
 He made his debut for Churchill Brothers in their 5–2 win over Indian Arrows in the 2020–21 edition of the I-League on 11 January 2021.

+Rainbow AC

+On 29 June 2023, Paul joined Calcutta Premier Division side Rainbow AC.
+He was ruled out of opening six matches due to an ankle injury.
+But finally on 7 August, he made his debut and first appearance after 15 months, when he captained Rainbow in a 2-1 win over West Bengal Police.
+After the match, he also expressed his disappointment with the ground his team was allotted to play.

 International

 He made 3 appearances for India in the 2006 AFC Challenge Cup and was on the bench for qualifiers for the 2007 Asian Cup.

 He represented India in the 22nd JRD Tata Cup at Jamshedpur in 2003.

 He represented India in the AFC Youth Championship(U-16) at Japan in 2004.

 He represented India in the 10th South Asian Games at Colombo, Sri Lanka in 2006.

 He represented India in the AFC Youth Championship at Kolkata in 2006.